Random Forest Weighted Local Fr\'echet Regression with Random Objects: Theoretical Properties

 (A4) The object $m_{\oplus}(x)$ exists and is unique.
 For all $n$, $\tilde{r}_{\oplus}(x)$ and $\hat{r}_{\oplus}(x)$ exist and are unique, the latter almost surely.
 Additionally, for any $\varepsilon>0$,

 Assumptions (A1), (A2) and (A4) are commonly used conditions to study the Fr\'echet regression, see \cite{petersen2019frechet}.
-If the termination condition for the growth of each Fr\'echet tree is that the number of samples in the leaf nodes does not exceed a certain constant, for example, the Fr\'echet tree is $\alpha$-regular, which will be mentioned in section~\ref{sec3.2}, the assumption (A3) will hold (see Lemma 2 of \cite{wager2018estimation}).
+If the termination condition for the growth of each Fr\'echet tree is that the number of samples in the leaf nodes does not exceed a certain constant, for example, the Fr\'echet tree is $\alpha$-regular, which will be mentioned in Section~\ref{sec3.2}, the assumption (A3) will hold (see Lemma 2 of \cite{wager2018estimation}).
 Similar conditions can also be found in \cite{denil2013consistency}.
 The assumption (A4) is also a regular condition to guarantee the consistency of M-estimators (see Corollary 3.2.3 of \cite{van1996weak}).
-The simulation in section~\ref{sec5} will consider three kinds of metric spaces: probability distributions equipped with the Wasserstein metric, symmetric positive definite matrices equipped with Log-Cholesky metric or the affine-invariant metric and unit sphere equipped with geodesic distance.
+The simulation in Section~\ref{sec5} will consider three kinds of metric spaces: probability distributions equipped with the Wasserstein metric, symmetric positive definite matrices equipped with Log-Cholesky metric or the affine-invariant metric, and unit sphere equipped with geodesic distance.
 The first two can satisfy the assumption (A4) naturally or under very weak conditions.
 For the last one, the uniqueness of Fr\'echet means is generally not guaranteed but can be satisfied under certain circumstances, for example restricting the support of the underlying distribution.

 In addition to assumptions (A1)--(A4), we further require that Fr\'echet trees are constructed with honesty and symmetry as defined in \cite{wager2018estimation}.
-More instructions about honesty are given in the supplementary material and can easily be adapted to Fr\'echet trees.
+More instructions about honesty are given in Appendix~\ref{sec A} and can easily be adapted to Fr\'echet trees.

 (a) (\textit{Honest}) The Fr\'echet tree is honest if the training examples whose responses have been used to decide where to place the splits can not be involved in the calculation of the random forest kernel.